ShuyangUni/countdown-timer-traffic-light-estimation/README.md

 This work aims to estimate the color and digit of traffic lights with countdown timers, using a Variable Transition Hidden Markov Model (VT-HMM) with a dynamic state transtion matrix design.

 ## Dataset
-Our toy dataset is in the folder udi_cttl_dataset.
+Our toy dataset is in the folder [udi_cttl_dataset](./udi_cttl_dataset/).
 The image sequences are collected with the help from [Unity-Drive Innovation Technology Co., Ltd.](https://www.unity-drive.com) (UDI).
 Since the scenarios involve customers' information, we cannot provide the raw images for the detection tasks.
 We crop the images according to the detection boxes and use these regions as the inputs for our classifiers.

 We collected a toy dataset with $10$ sequences, a total frame of $1702$ image.
 The first $7$ sequences are collected by a Sensing SG2-AR0231C-0202-GMSL-H30S camera, attached to our autonomous vehicle platform.
 The rest $3$ sequences are captured by a smartphone in Shenzhen, China.
 Both devices works at the capture frequency of $10Hz$.
+The dataset only contains the countdown timers with double-digit, which means all the image patches have at most 2 digits, on tens and units places respectively.
 The dataset into two levels according to scenario settings and data collection quality:
 * The normal part includes Sequence $01$, $05$, $06$, $08$, $09$, and $10$.
 The regions of countdown timers are over $40 \times 40$ pixels, and the digits are clear to be recognized.